SandPipper/VerySimpleFlaskApp/README.md

 --------

 - Bootstrap 3 with Jquery for frontend
-- MySQl with basic settings
+- MySQL with basic settings
 - Flask-SQLAlchemy with basic Person model
 - Easy database migrations with Flask-Migrate
 - Flask-WTForms for validation of form